Dara433/e-commerce-platform/README.md

 2. `api` for the backend: hosts everything that powers the backend.
 Routes, Controllers and models
 3. `index.js` is the entry point for our server and jJavaScript production environment, it sets up a working server that listens for requests and delegates handling to the correct routes.
 It’s the brain of the operation, routing requests to where they’re handled.
 4. `index.test.js`: A dedicated testing environment for our server.
 With `jest` as our JavaScript testing framework.
-5. `Dockerfile`: Configuration file used by Docker Hub to build and containerize our application.
+5. `dockerfile`: Configuration file used by Docker Hub to build and containerize our application.